 Data in table 2 indicated that majority of the respondents, 93.2 % (356) had to travel 10-15 km to access the nearest primary Healthcare Centre while 6.8% (26) were within a 5km radius.
 This result has two implications for women and access to maternal health services.
 First, the distance of 10-15km which women of reproductive age in Zamfara State have to traverse in order to access to maternal health services is far flung and tortuous.
 Several studies have shown that distance can influence health care seeking behaviors in expectant mothers (Gabrysch & Campbell, 2009).
-In addition, the 10-15km distance exceeds the benchmark 5km radius to the nearest health facility recommended by the WHO (Ashiagbor, etal, 2020, Aduragbemietal, 2023).
-Due to the spiraling level of insecurity especially in rural communities in Zamfara State, longer distances to such facility expose women of reproductive age to security threats in their bid to access maternal health services.
-In fact, more often than not, bandits block rural and semi urban roads at random and abduct people, including women, girls and children.
+In addition, the 10-15km distance exceeds the benchmark of 5km radius to the nearest health facility recommended by the WHO (Ashiagbor, etal, 2020, Aduragbemi etal, 2023).
+This also implies that 93.2% (356) of the respondents in rural communitities who travel 10-15km would spend 2-3hours to access the nearest maternal facilities.
+Such outcome negatively impacts access to health services as studies such as those of Gborgborstietal(2023) affirm that when travel time from women's residence to the health facility increases up to two2 hours, there will be a remarkable decline inthe rate of utilisation of health services and children.
 For example, on 3rd December 2021, bandits blocked the Shinkafi - Kaura Namoda - Gusau and the Shinkafi - Isa - Sabon Birni roads and kidnapped passengers (Babangida, 2021).